segunak/stem-education/petoi-bittle/workshops/Three Levels of Programming/three-levels-of-programming.md

 ### Hands-On Activity

 1. **Task**: Ask students to write Python code to make the robot dog:
-   - Sit down then wait 3 seconds.
+   - `Make the dog sit down then wait 1 second.`
+   - `Make the dog stand up then wait 1 second.`
+   - `Make the dog hug then wait 1 second.`
+   - `Make the dog hi-five then wait 1 second.`
+   - `Make the dog dig then wait 1 second.`
+   - `Make the dog kick then wait 1 second.`
-   - Stand up then wait 3 seconds.
+   - `Make the dog do push ups then wait 3 seconds.`
-   - Perform a push-up then wait 3 seconds.
+   - `Make the dog do push ups with 1 hand then wait 3 seconds.`
+   - `Make the dog cheer then wait 1 second.`
-   - Jump then wait 3 seconds.
+   - `Make the dog jump then wait 3 seconds.`
+   - `Make the dog moon walk then wait 1 second.`
-   - Do a back flip then wait 5 seconds.
+   - `Make the dog box then wait 1 second.`
-   - Do a front flip then wait 5 seconds.
+   - `Make the dog handstand then wait 3 seconds.`
-   - Rest then wait 1 second.
+   - `Make the dog rest then wait 1 second.`
 2. **Highlight the Power of High-Level Programming Languages**: Once the basic commands are done, encourage them to extend the task:
    - Make the commands **loop** a fixed number of times.
    - Add some **data structures** such as a list of commands over which `sendSkillStr` is called, as opposed to writing the function each time it needs to be invoked.